KwanLab/Autometa/docs/source/step-by-step-tutorial.rst

 There are two binning algorithms to chose from Density-Based Spatial Clustering of Applications with Noise (DBSCAN) and Hierarchical Density-Based Spatial Clustering of Applications with Noise (HDBSCAN).
 The default is DBSCAN.

-You can view the complete command line opions using ``autometa-binning -h``
+You can view the complete command line options using ``autometa-binning -h``

-The above command would generates the following files:
+The above command generates the following files:

-#. ``78mbp_metagenome.binning.tsv`` which contains has the final binning results along with a few more meterics regarding each cluster (or bin).
+#. ``78mbp_metagenome.binning.tsv`` contains the final binning results along with a few more metrics regarding each genome bin.
-#. ``78mbp_metagenome.main.tsv`` wich can be considered a kind of final binning summary file.
-This has the same resulst as ``78mbp_metagenome.binning.tsv`` but with additional metrics including the taxonomic classification, dimension-reduced coordinates, coverage and length of each contig, etc.
+#. ``78mbp_metagenome.main.tsv`` which contains the feature table that was utilized during the genome binning process as well as the corresponding output predictions.

-Since the above two files are so important the following table describes what each column in the table actually mean.
-We'll start with the columns present in ``78mbp_metagenome.binning.tsv`` and then describe the additional columns that are preseny in ``78mbp_metagenome.main.tsv``.
+The following table describes each column for the resulting binning outputs.
+We'll start with the columns present in ``78mbp_metagenome.binning.tsv`` then describe the additional columns that are present in ``78mbp_metagenome.main.tsv``.

 +-------------------+---------------------------------------------------------------------------------------------------------------------+
 | Column            | Description                                                                                                         |